ccorcos/electron-protocol-example/README.md

 - `XMLHttpRequest` body data never makes it to the protocol handler.

-	**This appears to be broken**
+	**This appears to be broken with no work-around**

 - Cookies dont appear to work.

-	Use the `request.jar()` in the main process.
-There's still some isolation here from the renderer process.
+	**This appears to be broken with a work-around.** Use the `request.jar()` in the main process.
+There's still some isolation here from the renderer process, but its probably adequate.